DanielPorfiriadis/petpack-frontend/README.md

 # PetpackFrontend

-Petpack Social network, skg.code project
+Petpack social network, skg.code project

+Connect with friends and pets around you on PetPack.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 10.1.6.